Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Online RequestsOnline requests for verification letters are the fastest way to make vital records requests and are processed within 20-25 days.
 Answers to questions about the process and obtaining a status check on orders can be reviewed for more information.

-Mail Requests—Mail requests to check if someone is married or divorced are done by downloading and printing the marriage or divorce application form and sending it to the appropriate mailing address.
+Mail Requests—Mail requests to check if someone is married or divorced are done by downloading and printing the Marriage or Divorce Application Form and sending it to the appropriate mailing address.
 Fees and instructions are found on the form.
 Ensure to enclose a copy of a government-issued ID with the application.
-Payments are made by check or money order payable to “DSHS – Vital Statistics.”
-Call 888.963.7111 or use the prior link for a status check.

 In-Person Requests—In-person requests to find out if someone is married or verify a divorce can be accomplished at the Kerr County Clerk’s Office in Kerrville at the address outlined earlier or at the Vital Statistics headquarters in Austin during office hours.18